namednil/allenpipeline/README.md

 # allenpipeline

-Makes it easier to build models with AllenNLP.
+Makes it easier to build a pipeline with AllenNLP that annotates files.

 Features:
 - comet.ml integration